Glossary

 Main component.
 A regular component, as opposed to an Extra.
 Most things you quote are Main.

 Manual quote.
-A quote built line-by-line for trades that do not need takeoff or pitch maths.
-See Manual quote.
+A quote built line-by-line for users who already have their takeoff values.
+See Manual Quote.

 Plan measurement.
-A flat number off a roof plan or aerial image, before pitch is applied.
+A flat number off a plan view or aerial image, before the pitch multiplier is applied.
 See Plan vs Actual.

 Quote builder.
 The four-phase flow that builds a quote: Areas, Components, Extras, Review.
 See Quote builder.